-The Board of Directors and Stockholders DURECT Corporation
+To the Board of Directors and Stockholders of DURECT Corporation.

-We have audited the accompanying consolidated balance sheets of DURECT Corporation as of December 31, 2005 and 2004, and the related consolidated statements of operations, stockholders' equity and cash flows for each of the three years in the period ended December 31, 2005.
-Our audits also included the financial statement schedule listed in the Index at Item 15(a)(2) of the Annual Report on Form 10-K for the year ended December 31, 2005.
+We have audited the accompanying consolidated balance sheets of DURECT Corporation as of December 31, 2006 and 2005, and the related consolidated statements of operations, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2006.
+Our audits also included the financial statement schedule listed in the Index at Item 15(a).
 These financial statements and schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and schedule based on our audits.